thewtex/thesis/strain_estimation/strain_estimation.rst

   This expression describes an ellipsoid with λ\ :sub:`1`, λ\ :sub:`2`, and λ\ :sub:`3`, being the lengths of the principal axes [Roe1993]_.
 The ellipsoid represents the diffusivity in any given direction, **x**.

-As discussed in the derivation of the strain tensor in Section 5.1.1, the quadratic operation of the strain tensor on a differential line segment in a body effectively relates the stretching or compression of that segment.
+As discussed in the derivation of the strain tensor in Section 5.1.1, the quadric operation of the strain tensor on a differential line segment in a body effectively relates the stretching or compression of that segment.
 As with the diffusion tensor, the strain tensor can be visualized as an ellipse in 2D or an ellipsoid in 3D [Sosa2009,Roe1993]_.
 This representation is called a *Lamé ellipsoid* [Sosa2009]_.